Texans interview QB McCown, Caldwell for HC job

 HOUSTON -- The Houston Texans have interviewed quarterback Josh McCown and former Lions and Colts head coach Jim Caldwell for their head coach opening, the team announced on Friday.

-Houston signed the quarterback to a two-year contract on Nov.
+Houston signed McCown to a two-year contract on Nov.
 4 from the Philadelphia Eagles' practice squad, with him joining Deshaun Watson and AJ McCarron on the active roster.

 The Texans also announced they have "continued discussions" about the vacancy with Caldwell.